e621ng/e621ng/README.md

 #### Installation
 1. Download and install the prerequisites.
-2. Clone the repo with `git clone https://github.com/zwagoth/e621ng.git`.
+1. Clone the repo with `git clone https://github.com/zwagoth/e621ng.git`.
-3. `cd` into the repo.
+1. `cd` into the repo.
+1. Copy the sample environment file with `cp .env.sample .env`.
+1. Uncomment the `COMPOSE_PROFILES` variable if you wish to use solargraph.
+Doesn't work on Windows without WSL.
-4. Run the following commands:
+1. Run the following commands:
     ```
     docker-compose run -e DANBOORU_DISABLE_THROTTLES=true -e SEED_POST_COUNT=100 e621 /app/bin/setup
     docker-compose up
     ```
     After running the commands once only `docker-compose up` is needed to bring up the containers.
-5. This would be a good time to rewatch your favorite TV series installment, cook & have breakfast/lunch/dinner, walk the dog, clean your room, etc.<br>
+1. This would be a good time to rewatch your favorite TV series installment, cook & have breakfast/lunch/dinner, walk the dog, clean your room, etc.<br>
 By the time you get back the install will surely have completed.<sup>1</sup>
-6. To confirm the installation worked, open the web browser of your choice and enter `http://localhost:3000` into the address bar and see if the website loads correctly.
+1. To confirm the installation worked, open the web browser of your choice and enter `http://localhost:3000` into the address bar and see if the website loads correctly.
 An admin account has been created automatically, the username and password are `admin` and `e621test` respectively.

 Note: When gems or js packages were updated you need to execute `docker-compose build` to reflect them in the container.

 <sub><sup>1</sup> If the install did not finish by the time an activity is complete please select another activity to avoid crippling boredom.</sub>

+#### Useful docker services

+`docker-compose run --rm tests` to execute the test suite.

+`docker-compose run --rm rubocop` to run the linter.
+Run it against changed files only, there are too many existing violations at the moment.

 #### Development Database